Ralves2014/api-xml-generator/README.md

 ## Anotações

 ## Licença
-Este projeto está licenciado sob a licença MIT.
-Consulte o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob a Licença GPL-3.0 license.